pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not fully functional in the current TiDB version.
-Do not change the default value.
+> The non-prepared execution plan cache is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Integer
 - Default value: `100`
 - Range: `[1, 100000]`
-- This variable controls the maximum number of execution plans that can be cached by General Plan Cache.
+- This variable controls the maximum number of execution plans that can be cached by [Non-prepared plan cache](/sql-non-prepared-plan-cache.md).

 ### tidb_generate_binary_plan <span class="version-mark">New in v6.2.0</span>